FOSSEE/st-scripts/embellishing_a_plot/script.rst

 Pause the video here, try out the following exercise and resume the video.

-Plot the curve of x vs tan(x) in red dashed line and linewidth 3.
+Plot the curve of x vs tan(x) in red dash line and linewidth 3.

 ..
 R18